avi0807/TinyGPT/README.md

 ## Results

-Trained on TinyStoriesV2 with the ~50M configuration, validation cross-entropy descends into the ~1.4 range and below, producing coherent short stories with consistent characters and a beginning/middle/end.
-Example (balanced creativity):
+Trained from scratch on TinyStoriesV2 with the ~50M configuration, validation cross-entropy reached a **final loss of ≈ 1.42**.
+At this level the model produces coherent short stories with a clear beginning/middle/end, dialogue, and a moral — well below the original character-level baselines and squarely in TinyStories' "coherent story" range.

+**Example** (temperature 0.5, "Safe"):

-> **Prompt:** "once upon a time there was a donkey named avi"
+> **Prompt:** "There was a boy named Avi"
 >
-> ...She was three years old and loved to explore the world around her.
-One day she found a dull, old box in the garage.
-She was curious and wanted to open it... a voice said, "Don't worry, I can help you."
-It was her brother, Sam...
-Inside was a big, shiny ball...
-The moral of this story is that sometimes it's important to be curious.
+> There was a boy named Avi.
+He had an incredible toy car that he loved to play with every day.
+One day, his mom told him they were going on a trip...
+They went outside and saw many fun things like birds, trees, and flowers...
+But then, something unexpected happened.
+A big wind came and blew away some of his toys!

+### Notes & limitations

+- **Domain-bound.** The model only knows the TinyStories world (simple words, children's-story situations).
+Prompts outside that domain (science, current events) won't produce sensible output — the narrow domain is what makes a 50M model coherent in the first place.
+- **Uncommon names can drift.** Common TinyStories names (Lily, Tom, Ben) stay consistent.
+Rare names that the tokenizer splits into subwords (e.g. "Avi") can mutate across the story — a side effect of the repetition penalty discouraging exact token reuse.
-Generation quality continues to improve as validation loss decreases over training.
+- **Quality scales with training.** Output continues to sharpen as validation loss decreases.